 A native of Kettering, Ohio, Andy got his start as a Boy Scout and attained the ranking of Eagle Scout.
 After completing a successful career in information technology in 2010, Andy decided to pursue his passion and introduce others to backpacking and hiking.

-Today, Andy is the founder and organizer of Dayton Hikers, the largest outdoor recreation club in Dayton, Ohio.
+Today, Andy is the founder and organizer of Dayton Hikers, the largest outdoor recreation club in Dayton, Ohio with 8,500+ members.

-Andy Niekamp has hiked in more than 30 different states, from the east coast to the west coast.
-His backcountry specialty is the Midwest, Northeast and Southeast.
+Andy Niekamp has hiked in more than 30 different states, from the east coast to the west coast and from Minnesota to Florida.

-- Andy has over 14,000 miles of backpacking experience including more than 9,000 miles on the Appalachian Trail, a continuous footpath from Georgia to Maine that travels throughout 14 different states.
-His experience includes four end-to-end hikes of the entire trail (2,189 miles).
+- Andy has over 35,000 miles of hiking experience including more than 11,000 miles on the Appalachian Trail, a continuous footpath from Georgia to Maine that travels throughout 14 different states.
+His experience includes five end-to-end hikes of the entire trail (2,200 miles).

-- Andy has been awarded four 2,000-miler certificates by the Appalachian Trail Conservancy (ATC).
-While more than 10,000 have completed the Appalachian Trail one time, fewer than 12 people have reported completing the Appalachian Trail four times.
+- Andy has been awarded five 2,000-miler certificates by the Appalachian Trail Conservancy (ATC).
+While more than 10,000 have completed the Appalachian Trail one time, fewer than 15 people have reported completing the Appalachian Trail five times.
 He is a lifetime member of the ATC.

 - In 2016, Andy hiked the 115-mile Bartram Trail.
 The Bartram Trail connects the foothills of the Appalachian Mountains to the Appalachian Mountain chain.
 It begins in South Carolina, travels into Georgia and finishes on the Appalachian Trail on Cheoah Bald in North Carolina.
 The Bartram Trail follows the approximate route of 18th-century naturalist William Bartram's southern journey from March 1773 to January 1777.